 - has a valid blue badge

-- does not have access to a driveway, garage, or any alternative on/ off street parking
+- does not have access to a driveway, a garage, or alternative on street/ off street parking